British Rail Class 99

-The British Rail Class 99 is a class of dual-mode electro-diesel Co-Co locomotives that will haul freight trains on both electrified and non-electrified lines.
+The British Rail Class 99 is a class of dual-mode electro-diesel Co-Co locomotives capable of hauling freight trains on both electrified and non-electrified lines.
 It is based on the Stadler Euro Dual platform.

+As of May 2026, seven locomotives had been delivered.
+Following testing and training, the first commercial train movement with a class 99 locomotive took place on 28 July 2026.